 You Can Keep the House if You Know What You Owe…

 In some divorce cases, one of the spouses wants to keep the house after the divorce has been finalized.

-Keeping the house comes with some benefits as well as many potential pitfalls and performing your due diligence on the house is very important if you are planning on keeping the house after the divorce.
+Keeping the house comes with some benefits as well as many potential pitfalls.
+Performing your ‘house due diligence‘ is very important if you are planning on keeping the house after the divorce.

-Can you qualify on your own to refinance the house and take your soon-to-be-ex-spouse off of the mortgage and deed to the house?
+Can you qualify to refinance the house on your own income. credit score, and debt-to-income-ratios and take your soon-to-be-ex-spouse off the mortgage?

 Are there any tax liens on the house?

 Do You Know What You’re Getting Stuck With?